Virtues are the secret to transforming your life

 • Be more embracing of others

-A virtue is a good moral habit.
+Moral virtue is a good habit that affects our character.
 It is the tendency to embrace what is truly and objectively good for us, what fulfills our potential and purpose.
-The source of goodness in a virtue lies outside of ourselves - beyond us.
+The source of goodness in virtue lies outside of ourselves – beyond us.
 Therefore, they represent a good that we can aspire to.

 Natural Virtues

 When we examine our relationship with God, we may likewise feel that we are not quite where we would like to be.
 The supernatural virtues draw us beyond ourselves into the divine life of God.
-While the natural virtues make our life more fulfilling, the supernatural virtues can make our life glorious.
-In the realm of supernatural virtue, the intellectual virtues equip us to grow in intimacy with God (to know him more deeply) and the moral virtues empower us to love him more.
+While the term “natural” refers to those habits that make our human life more fulfilling, “supernatural” refers to habits that can make our life glorious.
+The term “supernatural” always refers to God in Catholic theology.
+In this case, we’re talking about exercises of grace that help us to participate in the Divine Life.
+So a supernatural intellectual virtue equips us to grow in intimacy with God (to know Him more deeply) and a supernatural moral virtue empowers us to love Him more and to live in His goodness.

-There are hundreds, and probably even thousands of natural and supernatural virtues.
-Where does one begin on the road to self improvement?
+So where does one begin on the road to self-improvement?
 Fortunately for us, our ancient Catholic teaching tells us exactly where to begin.
-There are seven that are key to them all.
+There are seven key starting points that are key to everything.

-The three theological virtues give us a direct relationship with god.
+The three theological virtues are even more strongly related to Catholic spiritual growth.
+They give us a direct relationship with God.
 They make knowing and loving God possible.
-Therefore faith, hope and charity are the source of all supernatural virtues.
+Therefore faith, hope, and charity are the source of our supernatural life.
+Faith is trust that what God has revealed about Himself is true, and it leads to intimacy with God.
+Hope is trust that God will be true to His promises and it leads to trust in God.
+Charity is participation in the divine love shared between the members of the Holy Trinity.
+It means first to love God, and then to love others with the love of God.
 Once you fully understand the glories of living the divine life, that statement will send shivers down your spine.
-Strengthening faith, hope and charity pens the door for us to a world of beauty and goodness beyond our imagination.
+Strengthening faith, hope, and charity opens the door for us to a world of beauty and goodness beyond our imagination.

 But How Do We Get There?